Into the Grizzly Maze: Plot

 Michelle and Beckett look at a satellite image of their tagged bears and hypothesize they are running away because of the larger bear; Kaley is attacked by the bear and Rowan and Beckett try to shoot it, the bear runs off.
 As the bear continues to follow the group, Michelle falls into a dead moose carcass, only to find it is a kill zone full of dead moose.
 The group decides to make it through the Maze.
 Sully goes to get the group out by boat.
 The group encounters Douglas standing over one of Beckett and Michelle's collared bears.
 Initially believing he killed it, a video recording shows the collared bear was attacked by the larger bear.

 Separating from Douglas, the group encounters the bear again.
 After the group spots the butcher cabin, they find Johnny has died.
 Setting up camp, Rowan explains to Kaley, during one night in the Maze, Rowan went to Johnny to sell drugs for money.
 Being a guide to Johnny and his drug dealer, Rowan took the two into the Maze.
 During a deal, Rowan and the two were hit by state troopers.
 However, Rowan noticed a ranger was injured and was about to get killed by someone else, but Rowan saved the ranger.

 As Sully comes in on his boat, Douglas shoots the bear, and Rowan and Beckett do not find him.
 Rowan stays behind to distract the bear while Beckett gets the girls to the boat.
 Rowan manages to make the bear chase him.
 After Michelle becomes separated from the group, the bear corners her, and Douglas is killed by the bear.

 The trio makes it to the boat and is encountered by Sully, who reveals he had let poachers loose into the Maze.
 The bear arrives and kills Sully.
 While Rowan and Beckett fight the bear, Beckett pours gasoline around the bear and sets the circle on fire, hoping to trap it.
 However, the bear runs through the flames and brings down the boat.
 Protecting the group, Rowan kills the bear, and the group leaves the Maze.

 Cast

 Production

 On January 19, 2012, James Marsden, Thomas Jane, and Billy Bob Thornton joined the cast of the thriller, then titled Red Machine.
-Later that month, Piper Perabo also joined the film cast to play the role of Jane's fiancee.
+Later that month, Piper Perabo also joined the film cast to play the role of Jane's fiancée.
 According to Deadline Hollywood, filming began in Vancouver, British Columbia, Canada in February 2012.
 The producers are Tai Duncan, Hadeel Reda, and Paul Schiff.